CBSE Class 10 Maths Construction Notes:-Download PDF Here

 For every point on the circle, there is a unique tangent passing through it.

-No. of Tangents to a circle from a given point
+Number of Tangents to a circle from a given point

 Drawing tangents to a circle from a point outside the circle